 As part of a traded offer they can deliver a range of training to school staff including person-centred planning, solution-focussed approaches and support for pupils with complex emotional needs.

-Specialist Learning Support Assistant (LSA) Service
+Find out more about the Specialist Learning Support Service

 (East and West Suffolk only)